top of page

 Sodium Ascorbate Vitamin C

-According to the San Francisco Public Utilities Commission, just 1,000 mg of vitamin C can neutralize the chlorine in a tub of bath water.
-I like Ascorbic acid (AA) or Sodium Ascorbate (SA) powders.
+A cheap way of degrading chlorine in your bath is Vitamin C. According to the San Francisco Public Utilities Commission, just 1,000 mg can neutralize the chlorine.
+Try Ascorbic acid (AA) or Sodium Ascorbate (SA) powders.

 Run the bath water hot at first, adding quarter to half a teaspoon while it's running and then allowing the temperature to cool to allow the chlorine to dissipate via the steam.
 Enter the bath when the water is comfortably warm.